 - The knob that changes the swing speed is loud.

-It has six different gliding speeds so you’ll be sure to find one that your baby will love.
+It has six different gliding speeds, so you’ll be sure to find one that your baby will love.

 It’s so lightweight that you’ll easily be able to carry it to any room in your house with very little effort.

-- It does have a timer.
+- It has a timer.